-To help develop these dispositions, we encourage children to develop their ‘Learning Muscles’; tools we use to become effective learners.
-17 learning muscles have been identified.
+To help develop these dispositions we encourage children to develop their ‘Learning Muscles’; tools we use to become effective learners.
 All our children are encouraged to discuss them, understand them and make use of them when they are learning.

 For most children, moving from one level to the next is a two-year journey.
 During this time, they will become increasingly engaged in developing their understanding and skills and applying them to their everyday challenges.

-The 6Rs and Learning Muscles, together with level guidance information, are used to support a curriculum devised around children’s interests, essential knowledge and skills.
+The 6Rs and Learning Muscles, together with level guidance and end of year expectation information, are used to support a curriculum designed around children’s interests, essential knowledge and skills.
 Every child has different needs within this framework.
 The challenges and activities provided for your child aim to ensure that they make progress and develop at a pace which takes into account their prior knowledge and understanding.

 National Curriculum Assessment

 Assessment of your child’s learning is very complex and detailed.
 All primary schools on the island adhere to day-to-day teacher assessment (TA) which is a rigorous process and allows your child’s needs to be met as their learning progresses.
 At Rushen Primary School we have adopted and developed a method of teaching known as Continuous Provision which enables teachers to work with small groups of children, assessing their progress and individual needs regularly.

 In primary school, English, Mathematics and Science are formally assessed.
 These are then divided into sub levels.
 Sub-level achievement is accomplished once your child has a proven record of independence at that level.
 For the teacher, this involves assessing each specific objective.
 Your child will know these as “I can...”, “WALT”, (We Are Learning To...) and “WILF” (What I’m Looking For) statements.